 During these sessions, the researchers who were invited to present new proposals received advanced technical training on how to apply cutting-edge research methods and analytical tools for microeconomic analysis and macro-micro policy simulation.
 The workshops included theory and practical work, guided by PEP Resource Persons and experts in the methodologies being taught.
 Meanwhile, the workshops for researchers using the CBMS methodology included monitoring the sustainable development goals and poverty mapping, reflecting the teams’ progress (download the CBMS program).
 All workshops included innovations fostered through the experience of PEP-supported research and initiatives.

-PEP's Communications and M&E staff also provided special one-day workshops to help 1) shortlisted grant applicants prepare their policy engagement strategy, and 2) current grantees with concluding projects prepare the effective dissemination and communication of their findings.
+To complement the scientific training and ensure the outreach of PEP research findings, PEP provides attending researchers with intensive (one-day) workshops reviewing best practices for policy outreach and communications to be integrated into the research projects.
+During these workshops, PEP's Communications and M&E staff discuss key guidelines and practical tips to help 1) shortlisted grant applicants prepare their policy engagement strategy, and 2) grantees with concluding projects prepare the effective dissemination and communication of their findings.

-Finally, PEP Resource Person Professor Bruno Larue conducted a scientific writing workshop (for all attending researchers) providing practical advice for writing a paper and getting it published in peer-reviewed journals (download the presentation).
+Finally, PEP Resource Person Professor Bruno Larue conducted a scientific writing workshop (for all attending researchers) providing practical advice on writing a paper and getting it published in peer-reviewed journals (download the presentation).

 Find out more about the specific sessions in the souvenir program.

 The PEP Best Practice Awards reward PEP-supported project teams who have made outstanding efforts to engage and link their research with policy and decision-making at home, while pursuing the highest standards in terms of scientific and technical quality.

 This year, prizes were awarded the highest-achieving team in each of the two methodological groups that have reached the final stage of their research cycle.